 Hepatitis A: The CDC recommends this vaccine because you can get hepatitis A through contaminated food or water in India, regardless of where you are eating or staying.

 Typhoid: You can get typhoid through contaminated food or water in India.
 CDC recommends this vaccine for most travelers, especially if you are staying with friends or relatives, visiting smaller cities or rural areas, or if you are an adventurous eater.

-Malaria: Talk to your doctor about how to prevent malaria while traveling.
-You may need to take prescription medicine before, during, and after your trip to prevent malaria, especially if you are visiting low-altitude areas.
+Malaria: We usually take Malaria pills for India but talk to your doctor about how to prevent malaria while traveling.
+You may need to take prescription medicine before, during, and after your trip to prevent Malaria, especially if you are visiting low-altitude areas.
 See more detailed information about malaria in India.